Shiyuan-eric/website/content/authors/admin/_index.md

     url: https://www.ucsc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Master's student in the Department of Computer Science and Engineering at UC Santa Cruz, under the supervision of [Dr. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) and [Dr. Ian Lane](https://www.linkedin.com/in/ianrlane/).
+bio: I am a Ph.D. student in the Department of Computer Science and Engineering at UC Santa Cruz, under the supervision of [Dr. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) and [Dr. Ian Lane](https://www.linkedin.com/in/ianrlane/).
 My research primarily revolves around the explainability of NLP models.

 # Interests to show in About widget
 interests: